iYadavVaibhav/iyadavvaibhav.github.io/_posts/2018-06-23-setting-git-and-github-on-mac.md

 Now that you have all set up, you can setup GitHub Pages to launch your site.
 Further, if you want to blog on your site you can setup Jekyll.

-Follow this post, [Setting Jekyll Now on GitHub] to get started with bloggin and personal site.
+Follow this post, [Setting Jekyll Now on GitHub] to get started with blogging and personal site.

 ## End Notes
 Hope this article helped you.
 Any questions?
 Please let me know in comments below.